For the main character page, go here.

 - Red Baron: She is better known as The Snake Charmer.

-- You Owe Me: Penny’s MO is dealing in favours.
-She’ll help with legal matters but in return you have to do a favour for her at some point down the line.
+- You Owe Me: Penny’s MO is dealing in favors.
+She’ll help with legal matters but in return you have to do a favor for her at some point down the line.
 Jughead ends up unwittingly agreeing to these terms when he goes to her for help with FP’s case, and FP himself implies it’s a very bad idea to do so.

 - Cool Car: Compared to the Serpents, who are a motorcycle gang, the Ghoulies have a thing for classic cars.
 FP outright states that apart from their illegal deals, they’re mostly held together out of a love of street racing.